List of Fast & Furious characters: Mia Toretto

 In Fast Five, Mia is on the run with Dom and Brian in Brazil, and pregnant with Brian's child.
 This news motivates the three to pull off a heist with a crew in order to buy their freedom.
 Throughout the film, she assists Dominic's crew in the heist by driving and staying back at base with surveillance.
 After the successful heist, Brian and Mia retire to the Canary Island, finally free.

 In Fast & Furious 6, she and Brian now have a son named Jack.
 After learning of Letty being alive, she motivates Dom and Brian to go after her.
 Mia is kidnapped by Owen Shaw's henchmen Vegh and Klaus as leverage over Dom, being held aboard a cargo plane.
 She is rescued by Brian and returns to the U.S. with Dom and the others, having secured pardons.

 In Furious 7, Mia is revealed to be pregnant again and worries about Brian's nostalgia after he revealed to her that he "misses the bullets", as he is struggling to adjust to a normal life.
-She does not get involved in the team's mission for revenge on Deckard Shaw, who has murdered their close friend Han Lue and had blown up the family home, instead choosing to take care of Jack in the Dominic Republic at a safe house.
-She and Brian speak before the final battle with Deckard, revealing her pregnancy and begs him to come back, not wishing to raise their children without him.
+She does not get involved in the team's mission for stopping Mose Jakande, instead choosing to take care of Jack in the Dominic Republic at a safe house.
+She and Brian speak before the final battle with Jakande, revealing her pregnancy and begs him to come back, not wishing to raise their children without him.
 She is last seen on the beach playing with her family as the rest of the team look on, with Brian finally retiring and accepting his new life with her.

-In The Fate of the Furious, Mia is mentioned by Letty as she reminds Roman that the team all agreed to keep Brian and her out of any conflict they are a part of.
+In The Fate of the Furious, Mia does not appear in the film but is mentioned by Letty as she reminds Roman that the team all agreed to keep Brian and her out of any conflict they are a part of.

 In F9, Mia returns upon finding out that her missing brother, Jakob Toretto, has been found.
-She reassures Dom that Brian is taking care of his son, and joins Letty in Japan to search for clues, only to discover that Han is alive.
-She helps out in the final mission, rescuing Jakob, and finally hugging him after so many years since they last saw each other.
+She reassures Dom that Brian O'Conner is taking care of his son Brian Marcos, and joins Letty in Tokyo, Japan to search for clues, only to discover that Han is alive.
+She helps out in the final mission by stopping Otto and Cipher and rescuing Jakob.
 She celebrates at the end of the film with Dom and the crew, while waiting for Brian to arrive to join them.

-Mia Toretto is portrayed by Jordana Brewster.
-Young Mia Toretto is portrayed by Siena Agudong.
+Mia Toretto is portrayed by Jordana Brewster and young Mia is portrayed by Siena Agudong.